kart-projects/Starbucks-Capstone/README.md

 # Welcome to Starbucks-Capstone project

-In this project we will analyze simulated datasets containing transaction, demographic information and offers that mimics customer behavior on the Starbucks rewards mobile app.
+In this project, we will analyze simulated datasets containing transaction, demographic information and offers that mimics customer behavior on the Starbucks rewards mobile app.
 The task in this project is to combine these datasets to determine which demographic groups respond best to which offer type.
 We will also take a step forward and build out Random Forest models for each offer types which could be used to predict if we should recommend an offer for a customer who has not transacted at all using the mobile app.
 We could also use the same models to resend offers to customers who were previously not influenced by the other or same offers.

 ### Table of Contents